 A good starting point on the main vulnerability dashboard is identifying any critical and high-risk vulnerabilities on your systems and working on remediating these first before tackling the other vulnerabilities.
 The heat-map visualisation in SAVANT is designed to aid you in identifying the quick wins where you can replicate a change to multiple systems affection by the same vulnerability.
 If you can’t wait to get an updated report, please let us know by responding to any of these messages and we will run and manual scan for you.

 SAVANT is still under active development and we regard them as a public beta.
 We encourage you to provide any feedback and suggestions – it would be of great help!

 Once the scans have run, we collect three separate reports:

-- An executive summary, which lists all the vulnerabilities identified by the scan.
+- An executive summary, which lists for each host all plugins that identified at least one vulnerability.
 These are sorted in order of severity (High, Medium, Low and Informational).
 Vulnerabilities are colour coded and have CVSS scores (values in the range 0 to 10).

 - The final report sent will detail vulnerabilities ordered by Nessus plugin (or vulnerability).
 This report will allow the user to focus on a particular type of vulnerability seen across a myriad of hosts.